 Temporomandibular joint dysfunction, more commonly referred to as TMD, is a disorder that affects the jaw.
 The temporomandibular joint (TMJ) acts like a hinge that connects your jawbone to your skull.
 When this hinge is not working properly, it can cause a lot of pain.
 Symptoms include jaw pain, discomfort, difficulty chewing, and locking and/or clicking of the jaw joint.

 Bruxism is the medical term for excessive teeth grinding or clenching of the jaw.
 Bruxism can be a symptom of TMJ, but, adversely, TMJ can cause bruxism in some patients.
 Both conditions are similar, and it can be very wise to treat both simultaneously.

-To treat these conditions, your dentist will take x-rays to analyze exactly what is causing the TMD and/or bruxism.
+To treat these conditions, your TMJ dentist in Woodland Hills, CA will take x-rays to analyze exactly what is causing the TMD and/or bruxism.
 From there, a detailed treatment plan can be arranged.
 A common item used to treat these disorders is a custom fitted mouth guard.
 After making an imprint of your bite, the team at West Hills Smiles can create a sleep guard that is perfectly molded to your mouth.
-This can help keep the jaw in a healthy position as well as alleviate stress on the teeth from excessive grinding.
+This can help keep the jaw in a healthy position as well as alleviate stress on the teeth from excessive grinding/bruxism.

 Other Ways to Reduce Bruxism/TMD Symptoms

 In addition to dental fixes, many patients experience bruxism due to stress and may have to take additional steps, such as seeing a counselor, to reduce the stress in their life.
 In addition, the following have been helpful for people suffering from bruxism:

 - Cut back on caffeine